Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.AccessControl/README.md

 ```

 ### Authenticate the client
-In order to interact with the Azure Synapse Analytics service, you'll need to create an instance of the [AccessControlClient](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/synapse/Azure.Analytics.Synapse.AccessControl/src/Customization/AccessControlClient.cs) class.
-You need a **workspace endpoint**, which you may see as "Development endpoint" in the portal,
+In order to interact with the Azure Synapse Analytics service, you'll need to create an instance of a [RoleAssignmentsClient](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/synapse/Azure.Analytics.Synapse.AccessControl/src/Customization/RoleAssignmentsClient.cs) and/or a [RoleDefinitionsClient](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/synapse/Azure.Analytics.Synapse.AccessControl/src/Customization/RoleDefinitionsClient.cs) class.

- and **client secret credentials (client id, client secret, tenant id)** to instantiate a client object.
+You will also  need a **workspace endpoint**, which you may see as "Development endpoint" in the portal, and **client secret credentials (client id, client secret, tenant id)** to instantiate a client object.

 Client secret credential authentication is being used in this getting started section but you can find more ways to authenticate with [Azure identity](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/identity/Azure.Identity).
 To use the [DefaultAzureCredential](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/identity/Azure.Identity#defaultazurecredential) provider shown below,
 or other credential providers provided with the Azure SDK, you should install the Azure.Identity package: